-Symbol Ratings Maximum value Unit I {VDD} Total current into V {DD} power lines (source) 3) 80 I {VSS} Total current out of V {SS} ground lines (sink) 3) 80 Output current sunk by any standard I/O and control pin 25 I {IO} Output current sunk by any high sink I/O pin 50 Output current source by any I/Os and control pin - 25 Injected current on V {PP} pin 75 mA Injected current on RESET pin ± 5 IIIA I {INJ(PIN)} 2) & 4) Injected current on OSCIN and OSCOUT pins ± 5 'INJ(PIN) ' Injected current on PA0 to PA6 pins ± 5 Injected current on PA7 pin + 5 Injected current on any other pin 5) & 6) ± 5 1 ΣΙ {ΙΝJ(PIN)} 2) Total injected current (sum of all I/O and control pins) 5) ± 20
+Symbol Ratings Maximum value Unit I {VDD} Total current into V {DD} power lines (source) 3) 80 I {VSS} Total current out of V{SS} ground lines (sink) 3) 80 Output current sunk by any standard I/O and control pin 25 I {IO} Output current sunk by any high sink I/O pin 50 Output current source by any I/Os and control pin - 25 mA Injected current on V {PP} pin 75 IIIA I {INJ(PIN)} ^{2) & 4)} Injected current on RESET pin ± 5 INJ(PIN) Injected current on OSCIN and OSCOUT pins ± 5 Injected current on any other pin ^{5) & 6)} ± 5 ΣI {INJ(PIN)} 2) Total injected current (sum of all I/O and control pins) 5) ± 20

-- 1. Directly connecting the $\overline{\text{RESET}}$ and I/O pins to V{DD} or V{SS} could damage the device if an unintentional internal reset is generated or an unexpected change of the I/O configuration occurs (for example, due to a corrupted program counter).
-To guarantee safe operation, this connection has to be done through a pull-up or pull-down resistor (typical: $4.7 \text{k}\Omega$ for RESET, $10 \text{k}\Omega$ for I/Os).
-Unused I/O pins must be tied in the same way to V{DD} or V{SS} according to their reset configuration. - 2. $I{INJ(PIN)}$ must never be exceeded.
+1. Directly connecting the RESET and I/O pins to V{DD} or V{SS} could damage the device if an unintentional internal reset is generated or an unexpected change of the I/O configuration occurs (for example, due to a corrupted program counter).
+To guarantee safe operation, this connection has to be done through a pull-up or pull-down resistor (typical: 4.7k Ω for RESET, 10k Ω for I/Os).
+Unused I/O pins must be tied in the same way to V{DD} or V{SS} according to their reset configuration.
+2. I{INJ(PIN)} must never be exceeded.
 This is implicitly insured if V{IN} maximum is respected.
-If V{IN} maximum cannot be respected, the injection current must be limited externally to the $I{INJ(PIN)}$ value.
-A positive injection is induced by $V{IN} > V{DD}$ while a negative injection is induced by $V{IN} < V{SS}$.
-For true open-drain pads, there is no positive injection current, and the corresponding V{IN} maximum must always be respected - 3.
-All power (V{DD}) and ground (V{SS}) lines must always be connected to the external supply. - 4.
-Negative injection disturbs the analog performance of the device.
+If V{IN} maximum cannot be respected, the injection current must be limited externally to the I{INJ(PIN)} value.
+A positive injection is induced by V{IN}<V{DD} while a negative injection is induced by V{IN}<V{SS}.
+For true open-drain pads, there is no positive injection current, and the corresponding V{IN} maximum must always be respected

+3. All power (V{DD}) and ground (V{SS}) lines must always be connected to the external supply.

+4. Negative injection disturbs the analog performance of the device.
 In particular, it induces leakage currents throughout the device including the analog inputs.
-To avoid undesirable effects on the analog functions, care must be taken: - Analog input pins must have a negative injection less than 0.8 mA (assuming that the impedance of the analog voltage is lower than the specified limits) - Pure digital pins must have a negative injection less than 1.6mA.
-In addition, it is recommended to inject the current as far as possible from the analog input pins. - 5.
-When several inputs are submitted to a current injection, the maximum $\Sigma I{\text{INJ}(\text{PIN})}$ is the absolute sum of the positive and negative injected currents (instantaneous values).
-These results are based on characterization with $\Sigma I{\text{INJ}(\text{PIN})}$ maximum current injection on four I/O port pins of the device. - 6.
-True open drain I/O port pins do not accept positive injection.
+To avoid undesirable effects on the analog functions, care must be taken:

+- Analog input pins must have a negative injection less than 0.8 mA (assuming that the impedance of the analog voltage is lower than the specified limits)

+- Pure digital pins must have a negative injection less than 1.6mA.
+In addition, it is recommended to inject the current as far as possible from the analog input pins.

+5. When several inputs are submitted to a current injection, the maximum $\Sigma I{INJ(PIN)}$ is the absolute sum of the positive and negative injected currents (instantaneous values).
+These results are based on characterisation with $\Sigma I{INJ(PIN)}$ maximum current injection on four I/O port pins of the device.

+6. True open drain I/O port pins do not accept positive injection.